EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/index.rst

 The main tool to download and manage the data is a Python plugin.
 It can however convert the data to formats that can then be processed by other languages, and a few line of Python codes suffice to obtain the datasets.

+An Intake catalogue is also available, as an alternative way to get the datasets.

 .. note::